open reading group The Root & Router Society Reading Group

 * We use CEST between the last Sunday of March until the last Sunday of October, then we switch back to CET.

-talk - presentation - panel The State of the Internet 2026 with Fieke Jansen April 2026
+keynote The State of the Internet 2026 with Fieke Jansen April 2026

 During the State of the Internet, Waag Futurelab takes the annual temperature of the internet.
 This edition focuses on AI and the limits of our planet.
 The lecture will be given by Fieke Jansen, co-founder of the Critical Infrastructure Lab.